MythicSorcerer/azox-www/rules/rules.md

 # Azox Network Server Rules

 Welcome to the Azox Network!
-To ensure a fair and enjoyable experience for all players, please read and follow these rules carefully.
+To ensure a fair and enjoyable experience for all players, please ACTUALLY read and follow these rules carefully.
 Violations may result in warnings, temporary bans, or permanent removal from the server.

 ## General Conduct